ac-uoc/PRA2-Titanic-Data/README.md

 https://en.wikipedia.org/wiki/crew_of_the_titanic

 The file resulting from joining 11 Excel tables extracted from Wikipedia, the all_Titanic.xlsx, has been revised by CleaningTitanic.ipynb, which we attach.
 Any resulting inaccuracies may be due to error on our part, although we have tried to be extremly respectful to the original data.

+We present here two versions, the extended and the reduced one.
+They correspond to using more columns and asking more questions, in the extended version, or reducing them to three input variables and one output variable: Survived.

+The extended version had become long, 633 lines, and we had considered dividing it into 3 stages: data conditioning, tables and statistics, and graphs: Titanic-gràfiques.html corresponds to this stage.
+Finally, we have left it as it is.

+The 'extended' variant includes all the files named allTitanic or all_Titanic, such as allTitanic.pdf .
+Of the 'reduced' variant they are simply Titanic, like Titanic.rmd .